-During the three months ended March 31, 2023, \$9 million aggregate principal amount of the 2026 Convertible Notes were converted pursuant to their terms, and an additional \$9 million aggregate principal amount of the 2026 Convertible Notes were induced into conversion by the Company.
+During the first quarter of 2023, \$9 million aggregate principal amount of the 2026 Convertible Notes were converted pursuant to their terms, and an additional \$9 million aggregate principal amount of the 2026 Convertible Notes were induced into conversion by the Company.
 The Company elected to settle these conversions by issuing 4 million shares of common stock to the noteholders together with a cash inducement premium of \$0.1 million.
+There were no conversions of the 2026 Convertible Notes during the second quarter of 2023 or the first or second quarters of 2022.